RHS Growing Guides

 Choosing

-Savory is compact and easy to grow, needing little attention.
-Although not a widely known herb, its small, peppery-tasting leaves have many culinary uses.
+Savory may not be the most widely known herb, but its small, peppery-tasting leaves have many culinary uses.
 It’s not generally sold in supermarkets, so the best way to enjoy it is to grow your own.
+There are three types to choose from: annual summer savory (Satureja hortensis) and two evergreen perennials, winter savory (S. montana) and creeping savory (S. spicigera).
+They are all easy to grow and need little attention.

 Month by Month